XxAlanXDxX/AutoDrawingBot/README.md

 ---
 Here are some upcoming features and improvements:

-- [ ] Support loading images in additional formats
 - [ ] Enhance drawing algorithm for faster execution
 - [ ] Add export contours and import functionality
+- [ ] Add embedding preview functionality

 If you have any suggestions or questions, please feel free to contact the author.